ASTR 2P42:

 It is your responsibility to follow the announcements and read all of them thoroughly on a regular basis.
 No accommodations will be made for students who fail to satisfy the course requirements due to not reading the professor's announcements!

-When I'm not teaching or doing research, I love composing music (look for my album "Travel Music About Time" on all music streaming services), playing video games, board games, and tabletop role-playing games, and watching TV, especially science fiction and fantasy.
+When I'm not teaching or doing research, I love composing music, playing video games, board games, and tabletop role-playing games, and reading or watching science fiction and fantasy.
+Please see my personal website for details on my research, teaching, talks, media interviews, music compositions, and more.

-My office is MC E219, located in block E of the Mackenzie Chown Complex (MC).
+My office is located in room E219 in the Mackenzie Chown Complex (MC).
 I do not have fixed office hours.
 You are welcome to drop by my office unannounced whenever you want, but I'm not there too often.
-If you would like to meet, please email me, and I would be happy to schedule a meeting in my office.
+If you would like to meet, please email me at bshoshany@brocku.ca, and I would be happy to schedule a meeting, either online or in my office.

 The course will take place during the Winter 2023 term, from January 9 to April 7, 2023.
 There will be two 1.5-hour lectures every week: